WEB Collection

 _ Keyword

-Use keyword type for any alphanumeric values such as IDs, email addresses, hostnames, status codes, zip codes, or tags.
-This field is indexed, searchable.
+Use the keyword type for alphanumeric values like IDs, email addresses, hostnames, status codes, zip codes, or tags.
+This field is indexed and searchable.

 _ Number

-Use the number type to store and search on any number values from custom data fields like product pricing or product inventory.
-Use any number values, e.g. "1001" or "100.50".
+Use the number type to store numeric values from custom fields, such as product prices or inventory counts.
+Examples: "1001" or "100.50".

 _ Date